ABOUT

 Marcus Borja is an actor, author, director, musician and choirmaster.

-He holds two doctorate degrees from the Sorbonne and the University of São Paulo (2015) and SACRe/Paris Sciences et Lettres (2017).
+He holds two doctorate degrees from the Sorbonne and the University of São Paulo (2015) and the SACRe Doctoral Program from Paris Sciences et Lettres (2017).
 His career began in his native Brazil where he stages his first production at the age of 20: Sete Mitos de Amor (Seven Myths of Love), an adaptation of stories from Greco-Latin mythology for twenty performers and an Early music quintet.
 In this production he was set and costume designer as well as musical director.

 After a degree in literature at the University of Brasília he moved to France at the age of 24.
 He attended the École internationale de théâtre Jacques Lecoq before being accepted into the École supérieure d’art dramatique de Paris (ESAD), and, then into the French National Conservatory of Dramatic Art as a theater director.
 He has also acquired a degree and masters in art history and museology from the École du Louvre.